rudranarayan-01/IoT/README.md

 # This Repository contains testing of various sensor modules

-For any query, don't hesitate to reach out rudranarayansahu.tech@gmail.com
+If you require any further information, please feel free to reach out to me. rudranarayansahu.tech@gmail.com